Tyler O'Neill Player Props: Cardinals vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9 to pace MLB.
+- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in the league.

-- The Twins' 3.85 team ERA ranks fifth across all MLB pitching staffs.
+- The Twins have a 3.88 team ERA that ranks eighth across all MLB pitching staffs.

-- Twins pitchers combine to rank 14th in baseball in home runs surrendered (122 total, 1.1 per game).
+- Twins pitchers combine to allow 126 total home runs at a clip of 1.2 per game (to rank 15th in the league).

-- Ryan tries for his 10th victory when he gets the start for the Twins, his 22nd of the season.
-He is 9-7 with a 4.06 ERA and 148 strikeouts in 122 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.